Bill-Flash/Graph-Representation/README.md

-# UNDETERMINED
+# A graph-based code representation method to improve code readability classification

-the results are run on a server with CPU 2.8 GHz Intel Core i7, 16GB RAM.
+The results are run on a server with CPU 2.8 GHz Intel Core i7, 16GB RAM.

 ## Contents